Thanksgiving Cactus: Grow And Care Guide

 How To Get Thanksgiving Cactus To Bloom

-To do this you can carefully place your cactus is a dark spot for about 14-15 hours of continuous darkness.
+To do this you can carefully place your cactus is a dark spot for 12-15 hours of continuous darkness.
 You can place it in a dark closet or cover it with a plastic bag for this time.
-Make sure that no light hits the plant at all, as it will be detrimental to the bloom process!

 You can also try setting your cactus outside in early fall when temperatures hover around 55 degrees and longer nights set in.